shivam-2612/Human_emotion_detection/README.md

 * Run `emotion.py` for quick testing of emotion detection.
 * Train your own model in `trainmodel.ipynb` to improve detection accuracy for your specific use case.
-* You can combine both methods to validate predictions or improve robustness.